 We were renovating the property when we suffered a disastrous fire in November 2015.
 The office building survived but we now need to rebuild the main animal shelter building.
 We have renovated the small boarding kennels area in the main building but we cannot succeed without your ongoing help.
 More than ever, we need financial contributions and the donation of professional services to keep our animal rescue operations running.
 Rebuilding the main animal shelter will need a lot of money — all of your contributions are very welcome.
 We still have a good way to go, before our shelter operating fund is stable.

 The Sweetpea Board of Directors are:

-Board Advisor: Deborah Lindsey, DVM – Practicing veterinarian
+Deborah Lindsey, DVM – Practicing veterinarian.

-We are not currently rescuing, fostering, or adopting animals in need, but but do have volunteer opportunities to help us move the reconstruction forward.
+We are not currently rescuing, fostering, or adopting animals in need, but we do have volunteer opportunities to help us move the reconstruction forward.
 Volunteer evenings are held monthly – more often when we have fundraising events to plan.
 Please contact Melanie Kenadek for details, email firstname.lastname@example.org.